solsoftware/capsula/tutorial.md

 > Abstract capsules that cannot be instantiated.

----

-So far we have covered the very basic stuff plus parts.
+So far we have covered the very basic stuff.
 Let's continue and add a bit of dynamic with methods and operations.

----

 ## Implementing Behavior

-Dynamic parts of your application are implemented using methods and operations.
-Let's start with methods, being the concept you already know of.
+Dynamic parts of your application are implemented using methods, operations, and state machines.
+Let's start with methods, being a concept you already know of.

 ### Methods